-Vinyl windows or uPVC windows are superior for energy performance, making them a perfect choice for Florida’s endless summers.
+Vinyl windows or uPVC windows are superior for energy performance, making them a perfect choice for the South’s endless summers.
 The uPVC material blocks thermal transfer, so the outside temperature is not conducted or brought to the interior.
 Contrast this to a metal material such as aluminum that is known for conducting heat or cold.

 uPVC Windows and Water Intrusion

 Another great benefit of uPVC vinyl windows is the resistance to water intrusion.
 By way of construction, the vinyl window has fusion welded corners in the sashes and frames, in which the mitered corners are adjoined together through a high heat bonding process.
 This makes the window impervious to water seepage from the corners, and protects your home from water damage.
-This is crucial for daily storms during Florida’s rainy season as well as major tropical storms and hurricanes which often result in massive amounts of precipitation.
+This is crucial for daily storms during the rainy season as well as major tropical storms and hurricanes which often result in massive amounts of precipitation.
 Compare this performance to aluminum windows in which the mitered corners of the sash and frame are adjoined with mechanically screwed joints, which readily allows for water penetration a few years after the caulking has dissolved.